wavebreaker-lucas/esg_gp_be/README-EVIDENCE.md

    ```

 4. When the form is submitted, the system will:
-   - Automatically attach the evidence to the appropriate submission
+   - Automatically attach the evidence to the appropriate submission based on matching periods
    - Apply OCR data to the submission value if not already set

 ## Testing OCR Processing